Managing Resource Monitors¶

 The following SQL example changes the monthly credit quota for

 Viewing Resource Monitors¶

-CREATE RESOURCE MONITOR accountmax WITH CREDIT_QUOTA=10000 TRIGGERS ON 100 PERCENT DO SUSPEND; GRANT USAGE ON RESOURCE MONITOR accountmax TO ROLE PUBLIC;
+USE ROLE ACCOUNTADMIN; CREATE RESOURCE MONITOR accountmax WITH CREDIT_QUOTA=10000 TRIGGERS ON 100 PERCENT DO SUSPEND; ALTER ACCOUNT SET RESOURCE_MONITOR = accountmax;

 To view whether a resource monitor is set for your account, use the SHOW RESOURCE MONITORS command.
 In the output, if ACCOUNT appears in the LEVEL column for a resource monitor, it is set for the account.